Canva x HeyGen | Create AI Avatar Videos from Your Designs

 Connect your HeyGen account

 Click Connect when prompted.
 A sign-in window will appear.
 Log in with your HeyGen account to authorise the integration.
-Once linked, your bespoke avatars, voices, and credits are all available directly inside Canva.
+Once linked, your custom avatars, voices, and credits are all available directly inside Canva.

 Add your avatar and script